South Korea - Social Security Insights | Workia

 Benefits

 The minimum contribution period (to either the Korean system or a treaty country system) for a Korean pension is ten years.
-Retirement pensions are paid from the age of 60 in most cases.
+Retirement pensions can normally be claimed from the age of 60 for those born before 1952, but the pension age is rising such that those born after 1969 can only claim the state pension from the age of 65.
+Early pension withdrawal is possible five years before the normal pension age.

 Other

-Foreign nationals who are not exempt from Korean social security and pay contributions while working there may be able to obtain a lump sum refund upon permanent departure.
+Foreign nationals who are not exempt from Korean social security and pay contributions while working there may be able to obtain a lump sum refund of their National Pension contributions upon permanent departure if they are from bilateral social security agreement countries

 Social security insights are intended to provide quick and straightforward insights into social security regimes.
 Always seek professional advice based on actual circumstances before acting.